Short Cuts

 Short Cuts is a 1993 American comedy-drama film directed by Robert Altman.
 Filmed from a screenplay by Altman and Frank Barhydt, it is inspired by nine short stories and a poem by Raymond Carver.
 The film is set in Los Angeles, in contrast to the original Pacific Northwest backdrop of Carver's stories.
 Short Cuts traces the actions of 22 principal characters, both in parallel and at occasional loose points of connection.

 The film features an ensemble cast including Matthew Modine, Julianne Moore, Fred Ward, Anne Archer, Jennifer Jason Leigh, Robert Downey Jr., Madeleine Stowe, Chris Penn, Jack Lemmon, Frances McDormand, Lori Singer, Andie MacDowell, Buck Henry, Lily Tomlin, actress and singer Annie Ross, and musicians Huey Lewis, Lyle Lovett, and Tom Waits.

+The film won the Golden Lion at the 50th Venice International Film Festival in a tie with Three Colours: Blue by Krzysztof Kieślowski.

 Plot

 The film begins with a fleet of helicopters spraying for medflies, which brings various characters together along the flight path.

 Dr. Ralph Wyman and his wife, Marian, meet Stuart Kane, an unemployed salesman, and his wife Claire, a party clown, at a concert Zoe Trainer performs on cello.
 They impulsively decide to have a Sunday dinner date.
 Meanwhile, Marian's sister, Sherri, is married to a cheating cop named Gene Shepard, who is having an affair with Betty Weathers, while Betty is divorcing one of the helicopter pilots, Stormy.

 Among the other characters are Doreen Piggot, a waitress married to an alcoholic limo driver named Earl, and television commentator Howard Finnigan and his wife, Anne, who live next door to Zoe and her mother, Tess, a jazz singer.
 Jerry Kaiser, the pool cleaner, is married to Lois, who works from home as a phone sex operator.
 Jerry and Lois are friends with Honey, Doreen's daughter, and her husband Bill Bush, a makeup artist.

 Tragedy strikes when Casey, Howard and Anne's young son, is accidentally hit by Doreen's car.
 Although he initially seems fine, Casey later falls unconscious at home.
 The concerned parents rush him to the hospital, where he remains comatose.
 In the midst of this, the baker Andy Bitkower repeatedly calls the Finnigans to inform them about their ordered cake.
 However, Howard, wanting to keep the phone line free, abruptly ends the calls, leading to frustration on Andy's part.

 Howard's estranged father, Paul, arrives at the hospital and recalls an incident from Howard's childhood, which caused the rift between them.
 Meanwhile, Stuart and his friends, Gordon and Vern, harass Doreen at the diner before leaving for a fishing trip.
 During their excursion, they discover the body of a young woman.
 Contemplating what to do, they decide to tie her to the rocks and continue fishing, only reporting the incident later.
 Stuart eventually confesses to Claire, who is appalled by their actions and visits the funeral home out of guilt.